 The Planning Authority indicate that new residential development is permissible in principle under the RES zoning objective, subject to proposals being in accordance with the relevant provisions of County Development Plan, with specific reference to section 11.3.2 of the County Development Plan.
+The Planning Authority refer to the transitional nature of the site given its location relative to lands zoned 'EE'.
+However, the Planning Authority does not consider the proposed development to represent an abrupt transition in scale and use at this location.
 The Planning Authority indicate that they are satisfied that the proposed development largely accords with the content of the Sustainable Residential Development in Urban Areas - Guidelines for Planning Authorities DEHLG, 2009 and the Urban Design Manual.
-However, having regard to the length of Brideswell Lane and the quantum of commercial premises, the Planning Authority consider that a coordinated approach to development is required in this instance that would take the form of a detailed site analysis and Masterplan for the entire lane, demonstrating adequate residential amenity, refuse and emergency vehicle access and safe pedestrian and cyclist navigation.
+However, having regard to the length of Brideswell Lane and the quantum of commercial premises, the Planning Authority considers that a coordinated approach to development is required in this instance that would take the form of a detailed site analysis and Masterplan for the entire lane, demonstrating adequate residential amenity, refuse and emergency vehicle access and safe pedestrian and cyclist navigation.

 Having regard to the relevant policy for backland development, the Planning Authority note that the nature of the businesses along the lane results in a proliferation of informal on-street car parking along the length of the lane, resulting in an environment that is not conducive to residential development.
-In this regard, the Planning Authority indicates that the proposed development represents piecemeal development that could inhibit the development potential of the rear gardens along the laneway.
+In this regard, the Planning Authority indicates that the proposed development represents piecemeal development that could inhibit the development potential of the rear gardens along the lane way.
 In order to ensure the appropriate development of the lands along the lane providing a high-quality residential environment with quality residential amenity for existing and proposed residents in the area, it is argued that a plan-led coordinated approach for the development of these lands is required.

 In terms of access and parking, it is noted by the Planning Authority that the laneway is a cul-de-sac with no turning head for large vehicles.
 There is no public footpath along the laneway and very little public lighting.
 As a result of the proliferation of parking, it is stated that the laneway is significantly narrowed and has become a dangerous environment for pedestrians and cyclists.
 The Planning Authority conclude that the existing scenario along the laneway is not conducive to the introduction of a residential use which would result in increased pedestrian, cyclist and traffic movements along the laneway, further exacerbating the traffic safety issues along the laneway.
+In addition, it is stated that the proposed vehicular access for House No. 1 is reliant on traversing the front curtilage of House No. 2 and there appears to be insufficient room to navigate the access point without reversing and turning manoeuvres out onto the lane, which presents a significant traffic hazard.
+As such, the proposed dwellings could not operate independently of each other and would be reliant on an agreement between the future residents.
 A refusal of planning permission is therefore recommended by the Planning Authority.

-In terms of archaeology, the Planning Authority note that the application site is partially located within a Zone of Archaeological Potential which relates to registered monument No. DU021-16, an ancient road in the area.
+In terms of archaeology, the Planning Authority note that the application site is partially within a Zone of Archaeological Potential which relates to registered monument No. DU021-16, an ancient road in the area.
 A suitable condition is recommended should permission be granted for the proposed development.